 INTRODUCTION

 Using the Membership Training Guide 4-5

 MODULE 1 Work Site Checkup

 What Does a Well-Organized Work Site Look Like?
 6

-Give Your Work Site a Checkup
+Give Your Work Site a Checkup 7

-·········· /

 MODULE 2 Talking to New Educators and New Hires

-Tips for the Basic Organizing Conversation / Reminders on Active Listening 8-9
+Tips for the Basic Organizing Conversation / Reminders on Active Listening

-One-to-One Conversations with New Educators ("ISAHUEY" Model) 10
+One-to-One Conversations with New Educators ("ISAHUEY" Model)

 The Invitation to Membership 11

 MODULE 3 The Value of Membership

-•

 What is Your Why?

-Top 10 Reasons to Belong B.R.A.G.
-Sheet
+Top 10 Reasons to Belong •

-Building Relationships
+B.R.A.G.
+Sheet Building Relationships

 Members Want

-10 19

 MODULE 4 Dues and Tough Questions

-Explaining Your NEA/OEA/LEA Unified Dues 20
+Your Dues Dollars at Work 20

-Allocation of 2018-2019 Dues 21
+How Your 2022-2023 Dues Dollars Are Allocated

 Answering Tough Questions: Affirm-Answer-Redirect 22-23

 MODULE 5 Mapping

-Basic Mapping: Learning the System 24
+Basic Mapping: Learning the System

-Mapping on the Roster 25
+Mapping on the Roster

-Advanced Mapping: Connections and Trends 26

-Points of Influence: Mapping Those Who Have Influence Over Others
+Advanced Mapping: Connections and Trends Points of Influence: Mapping Those Who Have Influence Over Others

 Sample Power Mapping Brainstorm Plan

-Suggested Planning and Logistics for Work Site Visits 29
+Suggested Planning and Logistics for Work Site Visits

 MODULE 6 New Educator Recruitment and Retention

 What is the New Ed Campaign?
 30

-New Educator Campaign Interest Form Talking Points (Sample NEO Presentation)
+New Educator Campaign Interest Form Talking Points (Sample NEO Presentation) 31

 Simplified Back-to-School Process and Checklist

 Sample Letter for New Employees

-Sample Back-to-School Conversation Frame
+Sample Back-to-School Conversation Frame 36

-Notes on How to Utilize 37